inevitablySour/BikeSimulationProject/README.md

    ```

 ## Libraries Used
-- Arcade: Used for creating the 2D game engine, managing graphics, inputs, and game logic.
+- tkinter: Provides the GUI framework for the quiz and analysis windows.
-- Pillow: Used for handling and manipulating game assets like images and sprites.
+- matplotlib: Generates charts for the analysis of quiz performance.
-- Pygame: An alternative library for handling 2D game creation and managing game loops.
+- pandas: Exports quiz data to an Excel file for further analysis.

 ## Installation Instructions